 What exactly are mission trips?

-Mission trips refer to a religious volunteer experience in an underserved community.
-Mission trips are almost always taken on behalf of a church group or religious group, and often include things like group prayer with the community they’re serving.
+Religious mission trips refer to a religious volunteer experience in an underserved community.
+Mission trips like these are generally taken on behalf of a church group or religious group, and include things like group prayer with the community they’re serving (which distinguishes them from other forms of volunteer travel).

 In most cases, people in the host area don’t widely practice the faith of the mission trip volunteers.
 Service workers strive to lead locals toward God and their religion, on top of serving the community through various tasks.
 Through preaching, discussion, and sharing of values, missionaries aim to convert local people to their religion.